Now we will jump to the beginning of the story of Job’s struggle. Specifically, what caused this suffering to come upon Job?

 Recall, man was made and given authority (1), but not ownership, over all of God’s works (Psalms 8:4-8).
-Satan then deceived Eve (2 Corinthians 11:3) into eating from the Tree of the knowledge of Good and Evil.
+Satan then deceived Eve (2 Corinthians 11:3) into eating from the Tree of the Knowledge of Good and Evil.
 Adam, who was with Eve when she ate, followed along and ate of the forbidden fruit not because he was deceived but rather by conscious choice (1 Timothy 2:14).
 In the Bible, when covenants (strong contracts) are made either stones are piled up or trees are planted for a memorial of the event.
 In the Garden of Eden, the two trees represented two covenants.
-Man could join either with God (Tree of Life) or Satan (Tree of the knowledge of good and evil).
-Unfortunate for us, the first man Adam chooses Satan.
+The man could join either with God (Tree of Life) or Satan (Tree of the knowledge of good and evil).
+Unfortunately for us, the first man Adam chooses Satan.

 Realize, in a covenant (e.g., marriage) all that you have becomes theirs, and all that they have becomes yours.
 Consequently, after Adam chooses Satan all of the authority that God conferred upon Adam now becomes Satan’s.
 Satan now has the right to re-enter heaven and stand before God as a co-heir with Adam.
 Satan becomes the “god of this World” (2 Corinthians 4:4).
 Now you can understand why Satan was able to offer Jesus the world for worshipping him (Luke 4:4-7).

 Back to Job!
 Satan then appears before God as the god of this world.
-God recognizes Satan's authority that he obtained legally from Adam.
-Legally because man was not forced or even deceived into eating of the tree but did so of his own free will (1 Timothy 2:14.
+God recognizes Satan’s authority that he obtained legally from Adam.
+Legally because the man was not forced or even deceived into eating of the tree but did so of his own free will (1 Timothy 2:14.
 2 Corinthians 11:3).
 That is, Adam was pressured by Satan who appealed to the strong desires (lust) of his heart (James 1:14) and chooses to side with Eve rather than God.